LLNL/hiop/README.md

 ### HiOp-specific build options
 * Enable/disable MPI: *-DWITH_MPI=[ON/OFF]* (by default ON)
-* Ultra safety checks: *-DEEP_CHECKING=[ON/OFF]* (by default ON) used for increased robustness and self-diagnostication.
+* Ultra safety checks: *-DEEP_CHECKING=[ON/OFF]* (by default ON) used for increased robustness and self-diagnostics.
 Disabling DEEP_CHECKING usually provides 30-40% execution speedup in HiOp.

 For example:
 ```shell